 Concerts include Věc Makropulos at the Concertgebouw in Amsterdam, Verdi's Requiem in Durham Cathedral and in Newcastle; a recital in honour of Renata Scotto in Gdansk, Poland; the Glagolitic Mass in Venice; Das Lied von der Erde in Bologna; Beethoven's 9th Symphony in Bologna and in Rome; Canto di Pace in Trento; Cavalleria rusticana in Manchester with the Hallé Orchestra; Aegisth in Elektra at the Edinburgh Festival, São Paulo and with the LSO in London; Beethoven's 9th Symphony in Accra, Ghana to celebrate the 50th Anniversary of Independence (orchestra and chorus of La Scala); Act III Turandot (Berio) for the 200th Anniversary of Ricordi in La Scala conducted by Riccardo Chailly; Act II Tristan for the Bregenzer Festspiele and with the Berliner Philharmoniker, Title role of Rienzi in concert in the Avery Fisher Hall, New York; Dream of Gerontius with the Berlin Philharmoniker; Wagner Gala concerts in Ghent and Antwerp; Tristan in concert with the BBC Scottish Symphony Orchestra.
 Gala concerts in Prague, Ostrava, Bratislava and Zlin.

-Recently Ian has sung Tristan in the Concertgebouw, Amsterdam; Énée in Les Troyens in Hamburg and Geneva; Tristan in Ferrara with the Nuremburg Opera, and is currently in Antwerp for the title role in Otello.
+Recently Ian has sung Tristan in the Concertgebouw, Amsterdam; Énée in Les Troyens in Hamburg and Geneva; Tristan in Ferrara with the Nuremburg Opera, Tristan in Hamburg, Otello in Antwerp and Ghent.